choderalab/yank/devtools/README.md

 How to contribute changes
 -------------------------
-- Clone the repository
+- Clone the repository if you have write access to the main repo, fork the repositiory if you are a collaborator.
-  * We prefer feature branches for PRs instead of forks
 - Make a new branch with `git checkout -b {your branch name}`
 - Make changes and test your code
-- Push the branch to the main repo with `git push -u origin {your branch name}`
+- Push the branch to the repo (either the main or your fork) with `git push -u origin {your branch name}`
   * Note that `origin` is the default name assigned to the remote, yours may be different
 - Make a PR on GitHub with your changes
 - We'll review the changes and get your code into the repo after lively discussion!